ndabAP/vue-command/README.md

 - **History**: Cycle through history with "Arrow up key" and "Arrow down key"
 - **Search**: Search history with "Ctrl" and "r"

+An event listener is called with the Vue.js component instance as argument.

 ## Slots

 ### Bar